cc6-ject/ject-backend/README.md

 ### AWS settings

-Because this backend is consists of AWS, you need to have AWS account.
+Because this backend uses AWS, you need to have an AWS account.

 1. Create an account [AWS Console](https://aws.amazon.com/jp/)<br>
-   If you don't have it.
+   If you don't have one.

 2. Create IAM user and save Access Key ID and Secret access Key<br>
    Because it's complicated, please follow [this page](https://serverless-stack.com/chapters/create-an-iam-user.html).